 I was talking about the stock market with a few friends from work.
 We all have various different stocks and periodically discuss how they are doing and get ideas from one another about different equities and ticker symbols.
 Well one of the guys that just started working with us asked, “Why should I invest stocks?”
-I guess it never really dawned on me to ask that question.
+I started to think about it and realized why that question never came to me.

 When I was in high school, one of our teachers taught an after school program that allowed us to trade stocks in fake accounts in order to teach us how it works.
 This is called “paper trading” because it doesn’t actually trade real money.
 Well, that spring, I turned my “$10,000 account into $13,000 and I recognized instantly the power of the stock market.

 Fast forward to today when a new acquaintance asked me the question, “Why should I invest stocks?”
 I was lucky enough to have this question answered to me when I was a junior in high school so I never really thought about the answer to this until recently when I went to answer the question for my new co-worker.
 The following is how I answered him and I wanted to share it with my readers as well.

 People invest in stocks because they want to make their current money grow into more money.
 Pure and simple.
 If someone has $100 and puts it in a bank account that earns 1.5% interest over the year, after 10 years they would have $116.19.
 The average rate of inflation is 3% so technically having money sit in a savings account at 1.5% is losing your money.

 Let’s say that $100 is in an investment (such as stocks) that makes an average of 10% annually for ten years.
 This is the average performance of the S&P 500 index from 1928 to 2016.
 That $100 would be worth $271.84.
 That’s quite a difference!
 Obviously, the more your invest, the more your can potentially make.